the-pudding/svelte-starter/README.md

 npm run dev
 ```

-Change the `dev` command in `package.json` to `svelte-kit dev --host` to test on your local network on a different device.
+Change the script in `package.json` to `"dev": "svelte-kit dev --host"` to test on your local network on a different device.

 ## Deploy
 ```bash